Newark Liberty International Airport Station: Opening

 Since federal regulations only allowed those funds to be used for facilities exclusively for people using airport facilities, no street access was provided.
 In April 2001, Hartz Mountain Industries planned on submitting a plan to build a new hotel and conference center on an old rail yard and connect it to the station.
 To get around the federal regulation, the developers proposed having a concierge desk in the passageway to restrict access to the hotel to airport travelers.

 The Port Authority originally intended to name the station "Newark Airport" but changed it to "Newark Liberty International Airport" after the airport's renaming, which honors the victims of the September 11 attacks and the proximity of the airport to the Statue of Liberty.

 Amtrak increased Northeast Regional service at the station by one-quarter in July 2024.

+On January 15, 2026, AirTrain service to and from this station has been replaced by shuttle buses due to construction related to the replacement project, during which shuttle buses will provide replacement service between this station and P4, requiring passengers to connect to and from the AirTrain for service between P4 and the terminals.

 PATH extension proposal

 In September 2012, the Port Authority of New York and New Jersey announced that work would commence on a study to explore extending the PATH system to the station.
 The new station would be located at ground level to the west of the existing NJ Transit station.
 A storage yard for PATH trains would also be built.
 There would be a park and ride facility at the stop, with a new entrance to the surrounding Dayton neighborhood, and an overpass to the existing NJ Transit and AirTrain platforms.

 In 2014, the PANYNJ proposed a 10-year capital plan that included the PATH extension, which was approved by the Board of Commissioners on February 19 of that year.
 However, in late 2014, there were calls for reconsideration of Port Authority funding priorities.
 The PATH extension followed the route of existing Manhattan-to-Newark Airport train service, while there was no funding for either the Gateway Tunnel under the Hudson River, or the replacement of the aging and overcrowded Port Authority Bus Terminal.
 On January 11, 2017, the PANYNJ released its 10-year capital plan that included $1.7 billion for the extension.
 Under the plan, construction was projected to start in 2020.

 The PANYNJ announced in March 2023 that it was deferring funding for the Newark Airport extension to a future capital plan.